cyclus/cyclus.github.com/source/cep/cep27.rst

   included files.

-The main interest of this include method would be to insure consistency across archetypes using the same toolkit capability requiring user input, avoiding 1 set of input syntax per archetypes for the same capability.
+The main purpose of this include method would be to ensure consistency across archetypes using the same toolkit capability requiring user input, avoiding 1 set of input syntax per archetypes for the same capability.

-If the toolkit features needs to capabilities to write in the output database a ``RecordSnippet(Agent* agent)`` method will be implemented to avoid multiplication of implementation in the archetypes.
+If the toolkit features needs the capabilities to write in the output database a ``RecordSnippet(Agent* agent)`` method will be implemented to avoid multiplication of implementation in the archetypes.